priendeau/Fnct.d/README.rst

 switch for DTD extraction of Shell-Application program and XML Verbosis and XML object induction to help developpement of functionnality implementation in fnct_list .

+This Function-Library is sensitive to uses of UUID, current and future development will own critical application with simple name.
+Called GetUUID this application will issue UUID and will manage it's presence by storing it properly.

+Using a specific type of mechanism to store the informations, second-hand function will invoke and or query the informations toward this created idoms inside this library.

+As example BodyFunc function will depend of registration of the body and it's root require uses of UUID.
+Managing the idiom is important to store definition of many IF/ELSE condition used in conjunction of BoolVarTestVarCreation and will create registration sequence where any new sequences will give another new body for execution.

 Arguments
 =========